basho/riak_ensemble/doc/Readme.md

 This library manages consensus groups (ensembles) in a cluster, where each ensemble can execute [linearizable][linearizability] [key/value (K/V) operations](#kv-operations) over a key set.
 Ensemble members (peers) can be added and removed dynamically.
 Although created to implement strongly consistent K/V operations in Riak, its [pluggable backends](#riak_ensemble_backend) allow it to be used with other K/V storage engines.

 Requests sent to an ensemble are processed by its leader and replicated to a quorum of followers.
-To ensure consistency in the presence of failures, an algorithm based on [paxos][] in its [vertical flavor][vertical paxos] and [raft][] is used.
-As long as a majority of peers do not suffer data corruption and can eventually come online and talk to each other, the algorithm is safe.
+To ensure consistency in the presence of failures, it uses an algorithm based on [paxos][] in its [vertical flavor][vertical paxos] with many similarities to [raft][].
 Consistency is achieved by sacrificing availability.
 Requests will fail if there is no leader with a quorum of following peers.
 Leadership changes are safe but degrade the performance of the system, so riak_ensemble is designed to avoid them as much as possible.
 For this, peers enter a [probe state](#probe-state) before triggering elections. [leader leases](#leader-leases), similar to master leases in the [paxos made live][] paper, allow a leader to serve read requests without consulting a quorum in some cases.

 Besides the K/V data managed by its backend, each peer also stores a small amount of metadata used in the consensus algorithm and during [membership changes](#modifying-ensembles) in its [fact record](#facts).
 Fact storage is centralized in the [storage](#storage) process for efficiency.
 To prevent undetected data corruption from compromising the safety of the consensus algorithm, it also stores object metadata in its [peer tree](#peer-trees): a type of [merkle tree][] for fast data integrity that is exchanged and verified between peers.